hapnesbitt/Athena/README.md

 ## BOOK II
 ### Telemachus
+#### Telemachus complains in vain and borrowing a ship goes secretly too Pylos by night and how he Was there received.
 ![Telemachos_Saarbruecken](https://user-images.githubusercontent.com/66383118/123525451-f7bca400-d68d-11eb-964e-9cd44aff03ca.jpg)
-#### Telemachus complains in vain and borrowing a ship goes secretly two Pylos by night and how He Was there received.

 #### Telemachus summoning of the wooers in the morning:
 * Telemachus: You must leave!
 Get out.

 * Athena: Good job

 ## BOOK III
+### Nestor
-### Nestor entertains Telmachus at Pylos and tells him how the Greeks departed from Troy; and sends him for further information to Sparta.
+#### Nestor entertains Telmachus at Pylos and tells him how the Greeks departed from Troy; and sends him for further information to Sparta.

 ## BOOK IV
+### Menalaus
-### Telemachus's entertainment at Sparta where Menelaus tells him what befell many of the Greeks on their return; that Odysseus was with calypso in the isle Ogygia, as he was told by Proteus.
+#### Telemachus's entertainment at Sparta where Menelaus tells him what befell many of the Greeks on their return; that Odysseus was with calypso in the isle Ogygia, as he was told by Proteus.

 ## Book V